 I know that teaching without a method book can be daunting for classically-trained teachers.
 So, I’ve decided to put together my own sequence of beginner lesson plans.
 This will help you teach beginner piano students in a more creative way, without methods books, in those all important first lessons.

-I call it my No Book Beginners Framework and it will be released next week with access to teaching videos, lesson plans and a live webinar to help you understand just how much fun you can have with students without using any other books.
+I call it my No Book Beginners Framework and it will help you understand just how much fun you can have with students without using any other books.

 The framework is most suited to students aged 6-11 in 1-on-1 lessons of around 30-45 minutes per week.
 This isn’t to say that the activities and suggestions in the framework won’t suit groups or longer lessons, it’s just that they might need some alteration.